Tutorial for Blocks¶

 method.

-This methods yields “virtual” entities with attributes identical to “exploded”
+This methods yields “virtual” entities with properties identical to “exploded”

 entities but they are not stored in the entity database, have no handle and are